kipusoep/UrlTracker/README.md

 5. The installation wizard will be able to migrate the existing data
 6. If the migration succeeded, you can delete the old infocaster301 database

-## Upgrading from v2 ##
+## Upgrading from v2 and v3 ##
-1. Optional: Uninstall the old package (no data will be lost, just to keep the 'Installed packages' clean)
+1. Optional: Uninstall the old package (no data will be lost, but you might want to do this just to keep the 'Installed packages' clean)
-2. Install the new package
+2. Install the new version

 ## Uninstalling ##
 You can uninstall the Url Tracker by removing the package.
 The database table will not get deleted!
 If you'd like to remove the database table too, you should do it manually.